odipar/manikin/_posts/2021-03-14-my-first-post.md

 ```
 #### Composite Objects
 Of course, things get more intricate when (composite) objects contain identifiers to other objects.
-And indeed, implementing transition functions for such composite objects requires even more boilerplate, as we have
+And indeed, implementing transition functions for composite objects requires even more boilerplate, as we have
 to explicitly pass new versions of a World to the next stages of a composite transition.

 Here is an example of a money transfer between two accounts: